Smiling woman with long curly brown hair resting her chin on her hand wearing a sleeveless turquoise blouse.

 My mom always told me for the baby stage if you can make it through the first year you are set!
 I laugh now and tell her the first year with twins was way easier than the 12month + stage.
 As simple as it seems, taking a deep breath and telling yourself “I am a good mama”.
 Can do wonders. it’s not just about inhaling air – it’s about creating a tiny pause in the middle of the chaos.
 There are moments where I get so angry or frustrated because my home seems so out of control or I can’t handle another meltdown, I just need 2-5 minutes to “recharge”.
 I make sure my toddlers are in a safe area, and I go in the bathroom and lock the door just to have a moment to breathe.
 The short recharge can help in those mayday moments, but I strongly encourage you to capitalize on moments where you can truly fill your cup.

 • Get some fresh air.
-Fresh air—whether it’s a walk around the block or sitting on the porch—can calm your nervous system and lift your mood.
+Fresh air is essential!
+Whether it’s a walk around the block or sitting on the porch, fresh air can calm your nervous system and lift your mood.

 • Prioritize rest.
 A 20-minute nap or simply lying down with your eyes closed while your toddler watches a short show can make a huge difference.